wgao19/my-book-stack/README.md

 This repo is used to learn and explain about annotating higher order components with Flow after 0.89.

 **🚧 Note** This repo is currently under work in progress and will be updated frequently while this note is present.
+Most of the segments are either very sketchy or outline only.
 Questions and discussions are welcome via issues.

 ## Background